Assembly members hope the change in code will encourage development of reasonably priced homes. (Photo: Hannah Flor/KFSK)

 Also, the original language of the ordinance required the developer to have a conceptual plan and timeline for their project.
 The Assembly voted 6-1 to add a financial plan to that list, with Marsh voting no.

-The Assembly also voted 6-1 to require that the developer applying to purchase the land pay for the appraisal.
+The Assembly also voted 6-1 to require that the developer applying to purchase the land pay for an appraisal.
 Assembly Member Marsh voted against the change.

 And the Assembly voted unanimously to cut some requirements, allowing the borough manager and assembly to decide which boards and committees to involve on a case-by-case basis.